Dojo Review: Fast Transfers But Is It Worth It?

 Here’s what we looked at:

-Dojo is a solid choice for businesses needing fast, next-day payouts and hardware options that integrate seamlessly with existing POS systems.
+Dojo is a solid choice for businesses needing fast, next-day payouts and three different card machines that integrate seamlessly with existing EPOS systems.

-After decreasing its fees in 2024, Dojo has increased its fees for 2025.
-But they are still competitive and it will even pay your exit fees when switching providers.
+Dojo’s fees are relatively competitive, and it will even pay your exit fees when switching providers.
 Add in everyday customer support availability and some sleek hardware, and the package Dojo offers is pretty appealing.

-We’d say it’s not a suitable option for businesses that need offline payment capabilities, since Dojo doesn’t support this on its high quality but limited choice of card readers.
-Plus, businesses that would prefer to avoid monthly fees should also look elsewhere, since Dojo charges £10 per month for its services alongside the ongoing hardware costs of between £15 and £20 per month (although you can negotiate both, or pay for hardware upfront as of 2025).
+We’d say it’s not a suitable option for businesses that need offline payment capabilities, since Dojo doesn’t support this on its high-quality but limited choice of card readers.
+Plus, businesses that would prefer to avoid monthly fees should also look elsewhere, since Dojo charges £10 per month for its services alongside the ongoing hardware costs of at least £15 per month.

 Our site is reader-supported.
 Some featured providers are our partners, so we may earn a commission if you make a purchase through our site.
 This is at no extra cost to our readers, and this doesn’t affect the independence of our reviews.
 Whether or not we have a partnership with a company does not affect our rating and review of the service.